Shrutisharada99/Agentic-AI-Assessment/README.md

 2. **Executive Summary Agent**
 3. **API User Guide Agent**

-The app is deplyed and can be readily used at: https://agentic-ai-assessment-autogen-multi-agents.streamlit.app/
+The app is deployed and can be readily used at: https://agentic-ai-assessment-autogen-multi-agents.streamlit.app/

 **Contents of repository:**
 -----------------------------